jdegoes/sbtb-2016/presentation.md

 # Coinduction

-### Start from a value to statefully build up an infinite structure.
+### Start from an initial value to build up an infinite structure.

 ---